 (b) by telephone, on the contact number published on our website from time to time.

-17.1 Our data controller is contactable via the club’s website at www.shipstontennis.co.uk and his name is John Beaumont.
+17.1 Our data controller is contactable via the club’s website at www.shipstontennis.co.uk and her name is Angela Holmes.